Threepence (British coin)

-The British threepence piece, (Note: Other names include thruppence, threepenny, or thruppenny bit) was a denomination of sterling coinage worth 1/80 of one pound or 1/4 of one shilling.
+The British threepence piece (Note: Other names include thruppence, threepenny, or thruppenny bit) was a denomination of sterling coinage worth three old pence (3d), 1/80 of one pound or 1/4 of one shilling.
+This is the equivalent of 1.25 new pence (£0.0125).
 It was used in the United Kingdom, and earlier in Great Britain and England.
 Similar denominations were later used throughout the British Empire and Commonwealth countries, notably in Australia, New Zealand and South Africa.

-The sum of three pence was pronounced variously /ˈθrʊpɛns/ THRUUP-ənss, /ˈθrɛpəns/ THREP-ənss or /ˈθrʌpəns/ THRUP-ənss, reflecting different pronunciations in the various regions of the United Kingdom.
-The coin was often referred to in conversation as a /ˈθrʊpni/ THRUUP-nee, /ˈθrɛpni/ THREP-nee or /ˈθrʌpni/ THRUP-nee bit.
-Before Decimal Day in 1971, sterling used the Carolingian monetary system, under which the largest unit was a pound divided into 20 shillings, each of 12 pence.
+The sum of three pence was pronounced variously in the 20th century: /ˈθrʊpɛns/ THRUUP-ənss, /ˈθrɛpəns/ THREP-ənss or /ˈθrʌpəns/ THRUP-ənss, reflecting various regional accents in the United Kingdom; pronunciation also varied throughout its history.
+The coin was often called a /ˈθrʊpni/ THRUUP-nee, /ˈθrɛpni/ THREP-nee or /ˈθrʌpni/ THRUP-nee bit.
+Before Decimal Day in 1971, sterling used the pound-shilling-penny (£sd) system, under which the largest unit was a pound divided into 20 shillings, each of 12 pence.
 The brass threepence coin was withdrawn in 1971 due to decimalisation and replaced by the decimal new penny, with 2.4d being worth 1p.